-Access: A public bank fishing area is found just below Leesville Dam and large sections of the Staunton River also are accessible to motorboats, with access points at Altavista, Long Island, Brookneal, Clarkton Bridge, Watkins Bridge, US 360 E, and Staunton River State Park.
+Access: A canoe launch area is found just below Leesville Dam and large sections of the Staunton River also are accessible to motorboats, with access points at Altavista, Long Island, Brookneal, Watkins Bridge, US 360 E, and Staunton River State Park.

 Didymo is an invasive freshwater algae that can form massive blooms and cover entire river bottoms.
 It thrives in cold, clear, shallow water and is currently found in at least four Virginia trout rivers: Smith, Jackson, Pound, and Dan rivers below dams.

 Four steps anglers can take to help prevent the spread of didymo:

 - CHECK: Before leaving the river, look for strands of algae on your equipment.
 Remove the strands and leave them on-site.